EdenWise/hjcrc/HJCSICextra.md

 Afraid on community punishment, they kept this knowledge largely silent (even from the narcissistic men).
 The narcissistic men grew very spoiled and immobile in their thinking.
 They created dominions.
+But underwriting has horrible consequences, largely it makes other people pander for such inclusion.

 - Long ago the Hebrews began underwriting people (i.e. support someone financially or otherwise so as to guarantee a success [definition paraphrased from the Oxford Dictionary]).
 - It became very popular, powerful, and profitable.